aerotoad/neboa/docs/guide/examples/zod.md

 # Zod example

-In the [basic example](/guide/examples/basic.md), we learned how to create a basic user system using Nebra and Express.
+In the [basic example](/guide/examples/basic.md), we learned how to create a basic user system using Neboa and Express.
 However, we didn't do any validation on the user data.

 In this example, we'll use [Zod](https://zod.dev/) to manage our types and validate our data.
 This will allow us to create a more robust CRUD system.